Choosing between Garmin and Fitbit? This guide covers everything you need to know.

 Garmin Connect app

 Garmin Connect is the home for your data.
-It’s rich with graphs and stats, but not quite as easy to digest.
-It’s certainly one for athletes and purists.
-That said, Garmin has given Connect a lick of paint (see above).
+It’s rich with graphs and stats but not as easy to digest.
+It’s undoubtedly one for athletes and purists.
+That said, Garmin has given Connect a lick of paint.

-Garmin has a Coach feature, which will offer workout suggestions for various goals – and you can follow these live on almost all of its sports watches.
-The workouts will adapt to your training load and fitness, or be turned off if you don’t want them.
+Garmin has a Coach feature that offers workout suggestions for various goals.
+You can follow these live on almost all of its sports watches.
+The workouts will adapt to your training load and fitness and can be turned off if you don’t want them.

 Then there’s the Connect IQ, the store for you to pick up (basic) apps, new watch faces, and new data fields for sports tracking.
 As with Fitbit, we’ve dived deep into how to run better with Garmin Connect and a Garmin Connect IQ app store guide.

-The companion app, compatible with all Garmin devices and available on desktop, offers a place to plan, track, and review your workouts.
+The companion app, compatible with all Garmin devices and available on desktop, allows you to plan, track, and review your workouts.
 It’s not a great place to visualize wellness data, but Garmin Connect is far better for workout analysis, as you might expect.

 Why choose Fitbit?

-Fitbit’s Versa 4 and Sense 2 are weak compared to Garmin’s hardware.
-That means it’s the Inspire 3, Charge 6, or Pixel Watch 3 that should be in your consideration.
+Fitbit’s Versa 4 and Sense 2 are weaker than Garmin’s hardware.
+That means you should consider the Inspire 3, Charge 6, or Pixel Watch 3.

-With Fitbit, you’re receiving a more 24/7, lifestyle option that can weave between the different aspects of your daily life.
+With Fitbit, you receive a 24/7 lifestyle option that can weave between the different aspects of your daily life.
 Chances are, if you’re looking to dip into this area, you’re more focused on health and wellness than personal bests.

 The Health Metrics Dashboard is a great daily wellness companion, and the company’s excellent sleep tracking (and sleep apnea and atrial fibrillation detection) makes for a solid experience.

-While Fitbit is diminishing as a hardware brand under Google’s ownership, but still offers excellent health and wellness features.
-But Garmin has hugely closed the gap.
+While Fitbit is diminishing as a hardware brand under Google’s ownership, it still offers excellent health and wellness features.
+However, Garmin has hugely closed the gap.

 Why choose Garmin?